Cephasler/Machine-Learning-Techniques/README.md

 # Machine Learning Techniques
-This repository contains 2 projects from a Data Science and Machine Learning Masters Coursework:
+This repository contains 2 projects from the NUS Data Science and Machine Learning Masters Coursework:

 DSA5101 which is a module about Introduction to Big Data in Industry The DSA5101 project demonstrates skills/principles as follows: